JetBrains/teamcity-documentation/topics/teamcity-configuration-and-maintenance.md

 <td>

 Specify a URL to serve build artifacts from.
-The URL must be different from the [Server URL](#server-url).
+Note the URLs for artifacts isolation and the [TeamCity server](#server-url) must have different hostnames.
+Using different ports of the same hostname for both resources may lead to various problems, including failed builds and issues with signing in to TeamCity.

 On receiving a request for a content of some artifact, TeamCity will redirect your browser to a temporary URL that uses this artifacts' URL as a base.
 The temporary URL expires after some time to prevent unauthorized access to the artifact.
 Upon accessing the expired URL, a regular authentication will be performed and a new URL will be generated.
 The same logic applies to the [custom report tabs](including-third-party-reports-in-the-build-results.md) because their content also comes from the build artifacts.